Neebzan/vintage-story-dedicated-docker/README.md

 A simple image to run Vintage Story using docker.
 The container will download the game, and update upon restart.

 ## Setup
 The setup requires only a directory for the saves file, config files and logs to be defined.
+This mount can be done simply by mounting to `app/data`.

 ### Running with compose
 ```